 Is the price structure acceptable?

-One of the benefits of opting for a managed service provider is the potential savings to the company’s bottom line.
+One of the benefits of managed IT services is the potential savings to the company’s bottom line.
 This perk is negated if you choose a provider that’s out of your comfortable price range.
 The payment structure can also have an impact.
 Some companies charge a monthly rate that includes all their available services.
 Others may charge based on the number of devices covered or offer a tiered pricing model that increases as more services are added.
 Check the pricing options carefully to ensure that you’re receiving everything you’ll need for your money and that the final bill won’t break your budget.